Can you Hitchhike in New Zealand?

 It will help a lot if you don’t look too Feral – Shave, Haircut, Shower, Smile a lot…

-If you follow these common sense rules you will find it very easy to hitchhike in New Zealand, it is in the Kiwi Nature to help people – especially tourists.
+When you follow a few common sense rules you will find it surprisingly easy to hitchhike in New Zealand.

-But be aware…New Zealand is not Disney Land – bad things can & do happen here… Use your B.S meter and common sense to ensure your own safety.
+But be aware…New Zealand is not Disney Land – bad things can & do happen here… Use your B.S meter and common sense before accepting a lift to ensure your own safety. (especially girls hitching alone)

 How To Hitchhike